-The consolidated financial statements of the Group are prepared in PLN, which is the functional currency of the Group.
-Most of the Group's rental income is denominated in EUR and occasionally in PLN.
-Some of the Group's costs, such as certain construction costs, labour costs and wages, are denominated in PLN, but the vast majority of construction costs are denominated in EUR.
+The financial statements of the Company are prepared in PLN, which is the functional currency of the Company.
+Most of the rental income of the Company's subsidiaries is denominated in EUR and occasionally in PLN.
+Some of their costs, such as certain construction costs, labour costs and wages, are denominated in PLN, but the vast majority of construction costs are denominated in EUR.